BHashemi2021/MechaCar_Statistical_Analysis/README.md

 ------------------------------

 A closer look at the p-values for Lots 1 to 3 (Figure 7), indicates that Lot 1 (p-value = 1) and Lot 2 (p-value = 0.6) have p-values greater than study significance level of 0.05, and therefore, their PSIs are not different from each other.
 On the other hand the p-value for Lot 3 is statistically significant, indicating Lot 3 has a meaningfully different PSI than the other two lots.
-Lot 3 showed, for the second time that is out of the MechaCar design standards and study level of significance.
+Lot 3 showed, for the second time that is out of the MechaCar design standards (great variance in PSI) and study level of significance.

 #### Figure 7: